Blushock/Staff/README.md

   - If they ask to friend you on your Discord Alt's DMs, friend them on your Roblox alt.
 Unless you have reason not to.

 ### Minecraft
+- Most recruiting should be done on either MC Main chat or MC looking to play.
+  - MC Earth and MC Dungeons are decent backup options.

 ### Other Games
+- Adopt your script for the specific game.
+  -

 # Game Divisions